OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/community.md

 The [general](https://osdc.zulipchat.com/#narrow/stream/393559-general) where we can discuss anything that is not language specific or that is related to a language for which we do not have a stream yet.

+It could be also interesting to join the [community of the Zulip developers](https://chat.zulip.org/).

+There are also a number of other [communities](https://zulip.com/communities/) for you to explore.